oopanuga/oopanuga.github.io/_posts/2015-04-14-Opinionated-People.md

 But suddenly that guy spoke.
 He quickly started his discourse about why Dell computers are so awesome, he didn´t leave room to anyone to speak anymore, he was the biggest ever Dell´s computer fan.
 Some of my mates tried to tell him about Lenovo computers but it was an impossible task.

-I thought: _It´s nice to find somebody that passionate about something but this is too much..."
+I thought: _It´s nice to find somebody that passionate about something but this is too much..."_

 ### Building opinionated people in IT

 You can find them everywhere, but we get a lot of this kind of people in our tech industry.
 I´d rather think we build them...

 In my opinion we pretty much build that character.

-Our Tech industry is a tough world.
+Our Tech industry is a tough world to be in.
 There are a thousand things to learn, you could spend a couple of life´s times learning about backend technologies.
-You need to know about the user and the product, you need to be looking forward to new technologies while maintaining that legacy system that nobody understand.
+You need to know about the user and the product, you need to be looking into new technologies while maintaining that legacy system that nobody understand.
 You start learning Javascript and there are dozens of frameworks to chose: EmberJS, Knockout, Angular, look at that Facebook created a new React framework.
 You need to do TDD while doing BDD and applying DDD at the same time.